 9. Not Disclosing AI Use to Candidates

 Transparency is now regulated, not optional.
-The expanded Illinois AI Video Interview Act, effective January 1, 2026, requires explicit written candidate consent before AI analysis of any screening, evaluation, or ranking, plus 4-year recordkeeping.
+The expanded Illinois AI Video Interview Act, effective January 1, 2026, requires explicit written applicant consent before AI analysis of any screening, evaluation, or ranking, plus 4-year recordkeeping.
 Colorado SB 205 (June 2026) requires public transparency statements naming the high-risk AI systems used in hiring.

 10. Ignoring AI-Generated Candidate Fraud

-This one is the new one, and it’s moving fast.
-Gartner predicts 1 in 4 candidate profiles globally will be fake by 2028.
 In a 2Q25 survey of 3,000 job seekers, 6% admitted to interview fraud.
-Another 41% of IT, fraud, and risk leaders confirmed their organizations had hired a fraudulent candidate, per reporting in HR Dive.
+Another 41% of IT, fraud, and risk leaders confirmed their organizations had hired a fraudulent applicant, per reporting in HR Dive.
 The U.S. Department of Justice reported in May 2024 that 300+ U.S. companies had unknowingly hired North Korean impostors for IT roles, generating $6.8 million in overseas revenue routed through the scheme.

 What Pin Does Differently

 Having built Interseller before Pin, the pattern we kept seeing was that AI recruiting tools solved one part of the funnel well and broke three others.
-Teams would buy a sourcing AI and then mass-blast LLM-generated outreach that tanked response rates.
+Teams would buy a sourcing AI and then mass-blast LLM-generated outreach that tanked reply rates.
 Or buy an AI screener that worked on paper but produced unexplainable rejections their legal team couldn’t defend.
 Every one of the ten errors above traces back to that same fragmented approach.
 Pin was built to do the full job the right way from day one.

 Frequently Asked Questions